 I use the tools in my toolbox to make their learning experience as exciting as possible.
 I have a clear objective in mind but follow the child’s needs and mood to get the best out of them.
 I do expect them to concentrate and work as quickly as possible to get as much covered as possible.
 I work hard and expect them to do the same.

 My aim is to inspire them and for them to reconnect with the innate love of learning that all children have naturally.

 I am often called a door opener.
 I like to think creatively to solve problems.
 A girl came to me about 6 weeks before her GCSEs.
 There had been a family bereavement and she was really struggling.
 She was most worried about her maths and she had reason to be concerned.
 I suggested that she delayed taking her maths GCSE until November, which allowed her to focus on her other subjects.
-She did well in those and came to me in the autumn and got a got a good grade in her maths.
+She did well in those and came to me in the autumn and was awarded a good grade in her maths.

 Very few teachers or tutors believe wholeheartedly in home- education.
 I do.
 My daughter was at home from 6-11 and much of year 11 before her GCSEs, so I have had a personal experience of a child being out of school.

 To me, education means the drawing out of a child’s latent talents.
 Einstein said, “We cannot solve our problems with the same level of thinking that created them”.
 I use a very different approach to school, to sort the problems that were created at school.
 If I taught the same material, in the same way, I wouldn’t be able to facilitate the dramatic improvements that happen all the time in my lessons.